 This reason is a bit questionable.
 Some people claim the white patches are due to worms in the stomach.
 Though this reason is not sure, you can still deworm your kids once in a while.

-Here are some home remedies for white patches on face of a child.
+Here are some home remedies for white patches on the face of a child.

-- A broad spectrum sunscreen can be applied on the face before the child goes outside.
+- A broad-spectrum sunscreen can be applied on the face before the child goes outside.
 Consult a doctor before using any sunscreen lotion.

 - Ensure that your kid eats a lot of vegetables and fruits